Skip to Main Content

 Activity Note

-Getting on/off a train and walking through train cars while in motion; Train time approximately 7.5 hours.
+Getting on/off a train and walking through train cars while in motion; train time approximately 7.5 hours.
 Minimal walking on sidewalks.
-Please note that in case the train is cancelled (occasionally due to extreme weather conditions or maintenance) we have Plan B available that will take us to a spectacular canyon and waterfall.
+Please note that in case the train is cancelled – occasionally due to extreme weather conditions or maintenance – we have an alternate plan that will take us to a spectacular canyon and waterfall.
 We will try to provide as much advanced notice as possible in case the change is necessary.
+Getting in/out of vans.

 Breakfast: